why shop manta sleep

 If you feel sleepy after exercising, it could mean that you have muscle fatigue.
 It could impact your productivity if you have a long workday ahead.
 If you have time, take a nap.

-It’s a temporary way to lessen the fatigue — something that a full night’s sleep does better.
-But, a nap can help you face the rest of the day without falling asleep at your desk.
+It’s a temporary way to lessen fatigue — something that a full night’s sleep does better.
+But a nap can help you face the rest of the day without falling asleep at your desk.

 Risks of Not Sleeping After Workout